 1. An overview of Significant Controllers Register that you should know

 In accordance with Cap.
 622 the Companies (Amendment) Ordinance 2018, since 1 March 2018 all Hong Kong incorporated companies (other than companies with their shared listed on the Hong Kong Stock Exchange) must satisfy new requirements with regard to the Significant Controllers Register (SCR) regime, which include:

 - To determine persons who have significant control over the company; and

-- To maintain a significant controller register which is available for inspection by law enforcement officers upon demand.
+- To maintain a significant controller register that is available for inspection by law enforcement officers upon demand.

 The main purpose of this new obligation is to strengthen the transparency of company ownership and control.
-To simply put, SCR allows the authorities to identify and contact the person or the corporate who is in charge of making the latest decision of the company.
+Simply put, SCR allows the authorities to identify and contact the person or the corporate who is in charge of making the latest decision of the company.

 Everything you need to start doing business in Hong Kong

 - Company registration process